oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    --terragrunt-include-dir value                   Unix-style glob of directories to include when running *-all commands --terragrunt-include-external-dependencies       *-all commands will include external dependencies [$TERRAGRUNT_INCLUDE_EXTERNAL_DEPENDENCIES]
    --terragrunt-include-module-prefix               When this flag is set output from Terraform sub-commands is prefixed with module path. [$TERRAGRUNT_INCLUDE_MODULE_PREFIX]
+   --terragrunt-json-log                            If specified, Terragrunt will output its logs in JSON format. [$TERRAGRUNT_JSON_LOG]
    --terragrunt-log-level value                     Sets the logging level for Terragrunt.
 Supported levels: panic, fatal, error, warn, info, debug, trace. (default: info) [$TERRAGRUNT_LOG_LEVEL]
    --terragrunt-modules-that-include value          If flag is set, 'run-all' will only run the command against Terragrunt modules that include the specified file.
    --terragrunt-no-auto-approve -auto-approve       Don't automatically append -auto-approve to the underlying Terraform commands run with 'run-all'. (default: true) [$TERRAGRUNT_NO_AUTO_APPROVE]